 - Approved applicants will be invited into an interview process.

 - Successful applicants will be requested to provide criminal record checks in accordance with the vulnerable persons stream.

-- Once general training has been completed, candidates will attend a minimum of three observation and three shadow shifts before being contracted.
+- Once module training has been completed, candidates will attend three observation and three shadow shifts before being contracted.